beego/beedoc/en-US/deploy/beego.md

 # Stand alone Deploy

-This will run application at backend as a deamon.
+This will run application at backend as a daemon.

 ## linux